DannonChoo/FullStackWebDevProject/worksheets/project_worksheet.md

 1. Does the frontend communicate with the mobile? `(Yes/No)`
 2. Does the frontend communicate directly with the database? `(No)`
-3. How should the frontend display data from the database? `(Answer here)`
+3. How should the frontend display data from the database? `The index.js utilizes functions that include jquery and urls that send http requests to connect to the backend (app.js and database.js).
+The backend api sends sql queries to the database and the result will be sent to the front end (index.js) which gets displayed in index.html.`
-4. How does the frontend communicate with backend? `(Answer here)`
+4. How does the frontend communicate with backend? `The frontend (index.js) utilizes functions that include jquery and urls that send http requests to connect to the api in app.js that calls functions in database.js to execute queries.
+Then, the result of the queries will be sent back to the frontend.`

 ---